 - Pots and pans

-- Stored food such as tins, rice, pasta, beer, wine etc
+- Stored food such as tins, rice, pasta, beer, wine, gin, etc

-Remember when considering the weight in your caravan that there’s no reason to drive with any liquid in your fresh or waste water tanks – the fresh water tank can be quickly filled upon arrival at a campsite and the waste water (and any remaining fresh water) can be emptied before you leave.
+Remember when considering the weight in your caravan there’s no reason to drive with any liquid in your fresh or waste water tanks – the fresh water tank can be quickly filled up when you arrive at the campsite and the waste water (and any remaining fresh water) can be emptied before you leave.

 Where to store the heaviest items

 It’s important that the majority of the weight being carried inside the caravan is over the caravan’s wheels, and as low as possible to the floor, as this provides the greatest towing stability and lowest centre of gravity for the towing unit.
-If you position heavy items too close to the front of the caravan then you will put unnecessary weight on the nose of the caravan which will compress your car’s rear suspension, whereas too much weight near the rear of the caravan could cause the nose to lift reducing traction for the car’s rear wheels – both of which negatively affect the balance and handling of the car.
+If you position heavy items too close to the front of the caravan then you’ll put unnecessary weight on the nose of the caravan which will compress your car’s rear suspension, whereas too much weight near the back of the caravan could cause the nose to lift, reducing traction for the car’s rear wheels – both of which negatively affect the balance and handling of the car.

-The nose weight of your caravan is the downward force exerted on the tow ball of your car.
-You should be able to find out your car’s maximum noseweight figure in your owners handbook but a typical figure is around 75kg, although a larger estate might be 90kg and a 4×4 or SUV may be able to handle up to 100kg.
+The noseweight of your caravan is the downward force exerted on the tow ball of your car.
+You should be able to find out your vehicle’s maximum noseweight figure in your handbook but a typical figure is around 75kg, although a larger estate car might be 90kg and a 4×4 or SUV might be able to handle up to 100kg.
 Remember this is the noseweight, i.e. the weight exerted on the tow ball, and not the maximum weight your car can pull, which is obviously much higher.

-Of course, whilst this article outlines some of the maximum values you should never exceed, it is always better to aim for loading your caravan as lightly as possible.
+Of course, whilst this article outlines some of the maximum values you should never exceed, it’s always better to aim for loading your caravan as lightly as possible.
 It’ll make towing and manoeuvring the caravan easier and will greatly reduce your fuel consumption, saving you money at the petrol pumps.
-Even if you are packing just an awning and some clothes though, be sure to stick to the weight positions in the diagram above, placing the heaviest items (such as your awning) over the caravan’s axle.
+Even if you’re packing just an awning and some clothes though, be sure to stick to the weight positions in the diagram above, placing the heaviest items (such as your awning) over the caravan’s axle.

-Don’t forget you can also carry many heavy items in the boot of your car, which can help keep your caravan’s laden weight (MPTLM) down, but be sure not to exceed your car’s maximum weight limit too!
+Don’t forget carrying heavy items in the boot of your tow vehicle can help keep your caravan’s laden weight (MPTLM) down, but be sure not to exceed your car’s maximum weight limit too!

 Other ways to increase your caravan’s towing stability

 Many new caravans will also come fitted with a stabiliser bar alongside the caravan’s hitch, and this helps to increase your caravan’s towing stability and avoid excessive wobble on uneven road surfaces.
-If your caravan doesn’t have one fitted then consider buying one from a dealership as they can be picked up relatively cheaply and provide extra stability during towing.
+If your caravan doesn’t have one fitted then consider buying one from a dealership.
+They are relatively cheaply and provide extra stability during towing.

 There are also some more advanced devices on the market which intelligently improve towing stability, such as the Al-Ko ATC (Automatic Trailer Control) and BPW iDC – these electronic devices prevent your caravan ‘snaking’ by applying small amounts of braking to the caravans wheels automatically when the device detects loss of stability in the caravan being towed.
 These devices use digital sensors to calculate when to apply the correct amount of braking pressure, and only when needed, to greatly improve the stability of the towing outfit and avoid your caravan snaking behind you – which can in a worst case scenario cause complete loss of stability and a major accident.

-We offer a caravan insurance discount of 5% for fitment of an approved electronic anti-snaking device to your caravan.
+We offer a 5% caravan insurance discount for caravan’s fitted with an approved electronic anti-snaking device.
 For more information visit our caravan security page.